ngageoint/hootenanny/test-files/cases/reference/unifying/multiple/highway-3906/README.txt

 For the most part, highway=secondary and more general highways crossing buildings or parking lots are fair game to be flagged for review, and there are three instances in the output (Foster Street, a short highway=service near the end of Foster Street, and Pearl Alley).

+TODO: This suffers from the problem described in #4149, however the workaround in the Line.js isMatchCandidate method prevents it temporarily.